Metric geometry of locally compact groups: Actions of groups on pseudo-metric spaces

-\begin{rem} A homomorphism between LC-groups is a \textbf{copci} if it is \textbf{continuous proper with cocompact image}.
+Then $\pi : (G,d_G) \longrightarrow (Q,d_Q)$ is a quasi isometry. \end{enumerate} \end{prop} \begin{rem} A homomorphism between LC-groups is a \textbf{copci} if it is \textbf{continuous proper with cocompact image}.
 Consider two compactly generated LC-groups $G$ and $H$.
 A copci $\varphi : G \longrightarrow H$ factors as the composition of a quotient map with compact kernel $G \longrightarrow G / \ker (\varphi)$ and an injective homomorphism $G / \ker (\varphi) \longrightarrow H$ that is a topological isomorphism onto a cocompact closed subgroup.
 If follows from Propositions \ref{sigmac+compactgofcocompact} and \ref{sigmac+compactgofquotients} that a copci is a quasi-isometry.

 Two LC-groups $G$ and $H$ are \textbf{commable} if there exist an integer $k$ and a sequence of copci homomorphisms

 where each sign $\frac{\phantom{aaa}}{\phantom{bbb}}$ stands for either $\longrightarrow$ or $\longleftarrow$.